Salaries and expenses

 With the introduction of job families and generic role profiles at the Council the following context statements are reflective of the overarching job responsibilities for the senior employees who are earning £50,000 and above.

-The Corporate Directors work alongside the Leader of the Council to deliver the Business Plan and set the business strategy for the council to achieve its aims and desired outcomes.
-The Corporate Directors, along with other members of the corporate leadership team, make all corporate and financial management decisions impacting across the whole council, partner organisations and community groups.
-They drive change and encourage innovation and transformation across the council in order to inspire teams to deliver the best services for the community of Wiltshire.
+The Chief Executive works alongside the Leader of the Council to deliver the Business Plan and set the business strategy for the council to achieve its aims and desired outcomes.
+The Chief Executive, along with other members of the corporate leadership team, make all corporate and financial management decisions impacting across the whole council, partner organisations and community groups.
+The Chief Executive will drive change and encourage innovation and transformation across the council in order to inspire teams to deliver the best services for the community of Wiltshire.

-There are two levels of Head of Service, both reporting directly to an Associate Director.
+There are two levels of Head of Service, both reporting directly to a Director.

 Heads of Service at this level have sole responsibility for a large corporate function or significant service to include both operational and strategic responsibilities.
 These Heads of Service are the council's lead professional in the function and will be managing a significant service which has a wide-ranging impact across the whole council.